sudovickili/polyglot/_TODO.md

 # Todos

-- Research how to maximize chance of correct agent response formatting
+- Add track of starter stories
 - Correctly calculate logit bias
+- Progress Deep Dive View
+  - Learning, Known, and Familiar.
+Bucketed by commonality (extreemely common, very common, common, uncommon, rare, very rare, extreemely rare)
+  - Describe how known/learning is calculated
 - Add all Junda Chars
-- Known words info popover: Describe how known/learning is calculated
+- Research how to maximize chance of correct agent response formatting
+- Integrate character rarity (by color?)

+## Future
 - Phone Layout
-- Stats Deep Dive View

-## Maybe/Distant Future
-- Swap Out IndexedDB for regular js objects
+- Service Worker
-- Prune definitions from dictionary with uncommon characters
+- Prune definitions from dictionary with uncommon characters?
 - Local LLM with custom logit bias and API
-- Integrate word rarity
+- Flash card mode for learning words
+- Look into ways to improve dictionary
+  - More words
+  - Frequency for words (not just chars)

+## Maybe
+- Swap Out IndexedDB for regular js objects?